 My first hint I was a funny writer was when a school secretary confessed that my notes from home were being circulated among the teachers.
 And yet I nearly blew my first chance to be published.

 On a lark I had submitted an essay about neurotic parents and their trophy kids to the New York Times.
 One evening a woman called from the paper, but being deep in mommy mode I had forgotten about my submission and went off on a rant.
 How dare she interrupt dinner to sell us a subscription when we already had home delivery?
 Not good.
 She had called to say the Times would publish my essay to which I replied, “Hold on.
 I’ll get Saralee.”
 Then I finished the conversation in a very deep voice.

 After it was published I became hooked on writing about parenting and got an idea for a book.
 I figured out the entire plot but was left with one question.
 Did I have the courage to try my hand at writing a novel?
 Luckily, yes and there was no looking back.

 I am indebted to my editor, Lyssa Keusch, at Avon Books (HarperCollins) for publishing my four sassy suburban novels, A LITTLE HELP FROM ABOVE, CLAIRE VOYANT, FATE AND MS. FORTUNE and DEAR NEIGHBOR, DROP DEAD.

 And now I am proud to share that I wrote my first novel for middle-grade readers.
-My hope is that A LOT ON MY PLATE will inspire girls to bravely explore their passions no matter how many people tell them they can’t.
+My hope is that TOUGH COOKIE will inspire girls to bravely explore their passions no matter how many people tell them they can’t.